nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ## What does work

-- XInput / DualShock 4 emulation according to the selected profile settings in DS4Windows.
+- Xbox 360 (__XInput__) / DualShock 4 emulation according to the selected profile settings in DS4Windows
-- Rumble works as normal.
+- Rumble works as normal
+- DS4's Touchpad Button can be used by remapping a button to it (e.g.: use Select as the _TP button_ instead of _Share_)
-- DS3's LEDs can be controlled by setting the correct lightbar colors (more on that on a later section).
+- DS3's LEDs can be controlled by setting the correct Light Bar colors (more on that on a later section)
-- Basically every other DS4Windows function that is not related to the lightbar or motion works as intended.
+- Basically every other DS4Windows function that is not related to the Light Bar or motion works as intended

 ## What does not work

 - DS3 controllers are always recognized as if they were connected by USB.
-As such, DS4Windows bluetooth functions like auto-disconnect on idle and disconnect on button combo are not supported.
+As such, DS4Windows Bluetooth functions like auto-disconnect on idle and disconnect on button combo are not supported.
 This is a limitation on DsHidMini side and can't be fixed by DS4Windows.
-The built-in equivalent functions of DsHidMini should be used instead.
+[The built-in equivalent functions of DsHidMini](https://github.com/ViGEm/DsHidMini#features) should be used instead
-- Motion/UDP server is not supported and will remain so until someone manages to translate the motion info from the DS3 to the DS4 motion standard.
+- Motion/UDP server is not supported and will remain so until someone manages to translate the motion info from the DS3 to the DS4 motion standard
-- Settings that make the lightbar color flash, pulse or change randomly (rainbow mode) are not supported.
+- Settings that make the Light Bar color flash, pulse or change randomly (rainbow mode) are not supported
-- DS3 touchpad not supported for obvious reasons.
-To use the touchpad click when emulating a DualShock 4 it needs to be set up as a macro (as for the day this guide was written, march 07, 2021, DS4Windows does not support this function).
+- Specific DS4 touchpad movements are not supported, only the Touchpad Button and to use it another button needs to be remapped

 ## Verifying/Changing current DS3 HID Device Mode